tarunsachdeva/blog/_posts/2020/2020-04-17-understanding-new-industries.markdown

 ---
 layout: post
-title:  "Understanding Industries"
+title:  "Understanding the Education Industry"
 comments: false
 date:   2020-04-17 12:00:00 -0500
 categories: general
 draft: false
 ---

-Some thoughts on the highest leverage activities I'm doing to get better immersed in the world of online education.
-Many of these methods can be used to better understand any industry.
+I've been immersed in the world of online education for the last few months, and have been learning a lot of about the industry.
+I'm doing that in a number of ways, that can probably be used to better understand any industry.

 To understand the current state of the industry:
 * Reading the most recommended books on the state of Education.
 I've started compiling an [Amazon wishlist](https://www.amazon.ca/hz/wishlist/ls/3V2B7L3PGGOQ0).